7 Smart FOIA Request Tips That Actually Get Results

 Please notify me if fees will exceed $[amount] before processing.

-FOIA works when you treat it like a retrieval problem, not a moral argument.
+FOIA works best when you treat it like a retrieval problem, not a moral argument.

 Narrow your ask.
 Add dates.
 Name the office.
 Provide keywords.